sscovil/learn-to-code/README.md

 `created_at` value, a timestamp for the current date and time will be assigned by the built-in [now()] function.

 The `updated_at` column has no constraints, meaning it will be set to `NULL` by default.
-If we want to get clever, we can make it that any time we [UPDATE] a row, a timestamp for the current date and time automatically gets assigned by the built-in [now()] function as well.
+If we want to get clever, we can make it so that any time we [UPDATE] a row, a timestamp for the current date and time automatically gets assigned by the built-in [now()] function as well.
 However, that requires adding a [trigger function].

 ```postgresql